strontian/rainsorter/README.md

 mvn package
 ```

-The jar can then be in target/rainsorter-${version}-jar-with-dependencies.jar
+The jar can then be found in target/rainsorter-${version}-jar-with-dependencies.jar

 ## License